JAPHETHNYARANGA/nyaranga-app-version3/Readme.md

 email the developer on nyaranga4@gmail.com.

 ## License
-this project is under MIT license.
+this project is under the  MIT license.